AdobeDocs/workfront.en/help/reports-and-dashboards/new-reporting-experience/reports.md

 * [Send a report in Reporting Canvas](../../reports-and-dashboards/new-reporting-experience/send-report.md)

 <!--
-<p style="color: #ff1493;" data-mc-conditions="QuicksilverOrClassic.Draft mode">Sarah had these in here for future stuff she heard about:</p>
+Sarah had these in here for future stuff she heard about:
 -->

-Sarah had these in here for future stuff she heard about:

 *

   <!--
-  <p data-mc-conditions="QuicksilverOrClassic.Draft mode">Add a story to your report</p>
+  Add a story to your report
   -->

-  Add a story to your report

 *

   <!--
-  <p data-mc-conditions="QuicksilverOrClassic.Draft mode">Embed an external source in a report</p>
+  Embed an external source in a report
   -->

-  Embed an external source in a report

 *

   <!--
-  <p data-mc-conditions="QuicksilverOrClassic.Draft mode">Add a page filter to your report</p>
+  Add a page filter to your report
   -->

-  Add a page filter to your report

 <!--
-<p data-mc-conditions="QuicksilverOrClassic.Draft mode">For in-depth training on the <em>Reporting Canvas</em>, see [future Learning Path link].</p>
+For in-depth training on the Reporting Canvas, see [future Learning Path link].
 -->

-For in-depth training on the *Reporting Canvas*, see [future Learning Path link].